MelissaGarciaAngel/TraineeTask/ReadMe.md

 <br  />

-Add your `access_key` and `secret_key` to the `variables.tf` file, the keys are from an IAM user with permissions to create.
+Create a profile named `trainee_challenge` using AWS CLI, the user should be an IAM user with permissions to create.

 ## Usage

-Ensure that the IAM user credentials are placed in the `variables.tf` file.
+Ensure that the profile named `trainee_challenge` is correctly created in your machine, the used region is `us-east-1`.
+Optionally you can change the name of the `profile` variable in the `variables.tf` file to match your personal variable..